The Fun - The Challenge - The Experience

 - Racers will again have the option of sailing inside Mile Rock to avoid current, and will again have the option to round the Southeast Farallon Island in either direction for improved tactical choices.
 Most of the winners from the 2022 race tacked around, leaving the island to starboard.

-- Our (virtual) pre-race briefing includes topics like safety, weather and conditions expected, plus how to stay safe in the shipping lanes and avoid ship traffic.
+- Our pre-race briefing includes topics like safety, weather and conditions expected, plus how to stay safe in the shipping lanes and avoid ship traffic.

 - Live scoring via Jibeset!
 As soon as anything happens on the course, we post it, throughout the day, starting as soon as all fleets have started!

-Coming From Outside The Bay Area?
+Coming From Outside the Bay Area?

 Every year, we have participants in the Doublehanded Farallones Race from outside the Bay Area, including registrants from Southern California, Oregon, Washington, Nevada, and often from places further afield.
 To simplify participation for crews traveling from out of town, we've taken the following steps: